unverbuggt/mkdocs-encryptcontent-plugin/README.md

 # mkdocs-encryptcontent-plugin

 *This plugin allows you to have password protected articles and pages in MKdocs.
-The content is encrypted with AES-256 in Python using PyCrypto, and decrypted in the browser with Crypto-JS.
-It has been tested in Python 2.7 and Python 3.5.*
+The content is encrypted with AES-256 in Python using PyCryptodome, and decrypted in the browser with Crypto-JS.
+It has been tested in Python 2.7 and Python 3.5+*

 An mkdocs version of the plugin [Encrypt content](https://github.com/mindcruzer/pelican-encrypt-content) for Pelican.